hashicorp/vault-lambda-extension/quick-start/README.md

 # Vault Lambda extension Quick Start

-Creates the infrastructure required for running a demo of the Vault Lambda extension:
+Creates the infrastructure required for running a demo of the Vault Lambda extension.
+All of the infrastructure is created in `us-east-1` by default, unless you specify `-var aws_region=...` during `terraform apply`.

 * An EC2 instance with a vault server running on it with auto-unseal from KMS
 * A new SSH key pair used to SSH into the instance